This is article #12 out of 50 in The Startup Marketing Playbook.

 1. Identify the topic

 Each webinar should tangentially relate to one of the core points of your story (i.e. your product’s value props).
-A great strategy to get started is pairing a webinar and written content piece about the same topic.
+A great strategy to get started is pairing a webinar with a written piece about the same topic.
 For example, my team wrote an ebook about the future of technology for health clubs.
 We’ll host a webinar about the same topic that essentially walks through the content of the ebook.
 That’s effective because some targets will want to read the ebook and others would rather consume that content in webinar format.

-Importantly, webinars should rarely be about your product specifically.
+Webinars should rarely be about your product specifically.
 You don’t want them to feel sales-like.
 Instead, they should always be value-adding and educational, focusing on whatever points you’ve identified resonate with targets.

 2. Find a co-presenter that has industry influence